 Neighborhoods and Local Sights

 Denver is a spread-out city with lots of interesting enclaves and local points of interest.
-Although it’s always fun to get off the beaten path, these are among the more popular neighborhoods and towns.
+Although it’s always fun to get off the beaten path, these are among the more popular Denver neighborhoods and towns within easy reach of the city.

 Uptown is a youthful neighborhood with a nice mix of historic homes and repurposed storefronts.
 It’s densely populated and walkable, with easy access to Civic Center Park and City Park.
 Though many local businesses are upscale, so-called Restaurant Row (17th Avenue from Broadway to City Park) has some affordable eateries hidden amid the more exclusive joints.